patrykkrawczyk/RaspberryPi-Kubernetes-Cluster/README.md

     - `nano resources/node_addresses.txt`
 2. Write all of the desired static node IP addresses in separate lines
     - **Make sure to specify your Master Node desired static IP address in the first line**
+    - **Make sure that these addresses don't collide with addresses specified in ip_addresses.txt**

 ### Step V - Configure `node_hostnames` file